-Outcomes of the programme AD2.5.2.2

-1.Identify and describe an appropriate architectural design challenge at the required level of complexity and environmental or societal impact.

-Select and deploy appropriate research methods and processes resolve an approved architectural and/or urban design project;

-Analyse, synthesise and expand the research topic into an approved architectural brief which underpins the research and design investigation(s).
-4.

-Develop the design project to a prescribed level of technical detail (including mechanical and structural systems; innovative technologies, construction materials and methods); 5.

-Demonstrate a competent level of understanding of office practice, effective administration systems, legal protocols and professional ethics to facilitate successful construction of architectural projects.
+- 1. Identify and describe an appropriate architectural design challenge at the required level of complexity and environmental or societal impact. - Select and deploy appropriate research methods and processes resolve an approved architectural and/or urban design project; - 3.
+Analyse, synthesise and expand the research topic into an approved architectural brief which underpins the research and design investigation(s). - 4.
+Develop the design project to a prescribed level of technical detail (including mechanical and structural systems; innovative technologies, construction materials and methods): - 5.
+Demonstrate a competent level of understanding of office practice, effective administration systems, legal protocols and professional ethics to facilitate successful construction of architectural projects .

-Admission requirements (see Faculty Postgraduate Policy) AD2.5.2.3
+AD2.6.2.3 Admission requirements (see Faculty Postgraduate Policy)